TiborsHub/ShaderDebugger/Doc/Design.md

 	Note: the assignment of the inspect-output to gl_FragColor should be the last statement in main to avoid the overwriting of gl_FragColor by some other assignment;

-	Not: If there are a lot of boolean branch state variables these can be compacted into a bitfield.
+	Not: If there are a lot of boolean branch state variables these can be compacted into a bit field.
 	(This works fine with floats as long as you stay inside the representable integer range of the float type).

 	Due to that most shaders are relative small and recursion is not allowed, this method to keep track